ojitha/ojitha.github.io/_posts/2020-09-11-Minikube introduction.md

 minikube update-check
 ```

-You can metrics-server and dashboard is available.
+You can use metrics-server, and the dashboard is available.

 to start the cluster